Create keyboard shortcuts for apps on Mac

 Select App Shortcuts on the left, click the Add button , click the Application pop-up menu, then choose a specific app or All Applications.

 For example, to set a shortcut for a TextEdit command, choose TextEdit.
-If an app isn’t in the list, choose Other, then locate the app using the Open dialog.
+If an app isn’t in the list, choose Other, then locate the app using the Open dialogue.
 Some apps may not allow you to set keyboard shortcuts.

 If you want to set a shortcut for a menu command that appears in many apps, choose All Applications.